Polio vaccine: 1961

+Japan

+In the early 1960s, Japan Broadcasting Corporation (NHK) journalist Tetsu Ueda and his colleagues played a pivotal role in raising public awareness about polio outbreaks in Japan.
+NHK began broadcasting daily reports from regional bureaus on new polio cases, which significantly heightened public concern.
+This surge in national anxiety prompted the Minister of Health and Welfare to make a political decision to urgently import the Soviet live attenuated vaccine (Sabin), leading to rapid containment of the disease.
+According to Professor Munehiro Hirayama of the University of Tokyo, the success of this campaign was largely due to the passionate efforts of Ueda and the NHK team committed to polio eradication.

 1987

 An enhanced-potency IPV was licensed in the United States in November 1987, and is currently the vaccine of choice there.
-The first dose of polio vaccine is given shortly after birth, usually between 1 and 2 months of age, and a second dose is given at 4 months of age.
-The timing of the third dose depends on the vaccine formulation, but should be given between 6 and 18 months of age.
+The first dose of the polio vaccine is given shortly after birth, usually between 1 and 2 months of age, and a second dose is given at 4 months of age.
+The timing of the third dose depends on the vaccine formulation but should be given between 6 and 18 months of age.
 A booster vaccination is given at 4 to 6 years of age, for a total of four doses at or before school entry.
 In some countries, a fifth vaccination is given during adolescence.
 Routine vaccination of adults (18 years of age and older) in developed countries is neither necessary nor recommended because most adults are already immune and have a very small risk of exposure to wild poliovirus in their home countries.
 In 2002, a pentavalent (five-component) combination vaccine (called Pediarix) containing IPV was approved for use in the United States.